fbpx

 Comparing other continents it’s a relatively recent problem in Australia, nearly 50% of estuaries remaining classified as pristine.
 Patterns of settlement such as people choosing a sea-change and its effects on a once pristine systems, are now under pressure.

-In this lecture I’ll link my research for use in Extension Science, Earth and Environmental Science and the Biology curriculums.
+In this lecture research is linked for use in Extension Science, Earth and Environmental Science and the Biology curriculums.

 Primary production monthly rates, chlorophyll-a concentrations, algae species composition, nutrient, light and water conditions taken from May 2001 – April 2003 in 4 east coastal lagoons of NSW.
 Primary production rate findings were similar to those in worldwide near pristine systems, the most impacted systems were similar to disturbed catchments.